nim-lang/Nim/doc/intern.rst

 The ``system`` module contains the part of the RTL which needs support by compiler magic (and the stuff that needs to be in it because the spec says so).
-The C code generator generates the C code for it's just like any other module.
+The C code generator generates the C code for it, just like any other module.
 However, calls to some procedures like ``addInt`` are inserted by the CCG.
 Therefore the module ``magicsys`` contains a table (``compilerprocs``) with all symbols that are marked as ``compilerproc``. ``compilerprocs`` are